Greek worries drag euro zone shares to worst weekly fall this year

 Greece failed to make a payment due to the International Monetary Fund this week and will hold a referendum on Sunday on whether to accept its creditors’ bailout terms.
 The ‘Yes’ and ‘No’ camps are finely balanced.

-Peter Oppenheimer, chief global strategist at Goldman Sachs, said a worst-case scenario if the Greeks voted “No” to the bailout programme could see the Euro STOXX fall to 3,150.
+Peter Oppenheimer, chief global strategist at Goldman Sachs, said a worst-case scenario if the Greeks voted “No” to the bailout program could see the Euro STOXX fall to 3,150.

 Rupert Baker, equity sales executive at Mirabaud Securities, said: “Our clients are certainly not panicking, but they’re generally holding back from taking up new positions.”